MohanadZenaty/C-Assembler-Project-OpenU/README.md

 - Memory with 1024 cells (words), each 12 bits in size
 - Arithmetic operations for integers (no support for real numbers)
 - Support for characters and ASCII representation

-## Getting Started

-To start using the assembler, please refer to the project documentation for installation and usage instructions.

 ## License

 This project is open-source and is released under the [MIT License](LICENSE).